3294562477-sudo/ML-Workshop-Spaceship-Titanic/README.md

 jupyter
 ```

-Install the main dependencies with:
+Install the main dependencies locally with:

 ```bash
 pip install numpy pandas scikit-learn xgboost lightgbm catboost imbalanced-learn optuna matplotlib jupyter
 ```

-For exact reproducibility, run the notebooks in the same environment and execution order used for the original k0 pipeline.
+For exact reproducibility, run the final k0 notebooks in the same environment and execution order used for the original k0 pipeline.

 ---